Greece Moments Greece Moments

 Between Ruins and Temple Fragments

-At the southernmost point of the Greek mainland, at the Lighthouse of Tenaro you enjoy a magnificent view of the deep blue sea.
+At the southernmost point of the Greek mainland, the Lighthouse of Tenaro offers a magnificent view of the deep blue sea.
 The hike to the South Cape starts from the parking lot in Kokkinogia and takes about two hours (2 km one way).
-Except for a few climbs, the route is relatively easy to master.
+Except for a few climbs, the route is relatively easy to manage.

 Suedkap Griechenland Peloponnes Halbinsel Straende